Here is a breakdown of major shareholders in Kyndryl Holdings Inc. (NYSE: KD)

 Analyst recommendations provided by FactSet shows that the consensus forecast for Kyndryl Holdings Inc. (KD) is a “Hold”.
 2 analysts offering their recommendations for the stock have an average rating of 3.00, where 2 rate it as a Hold and 0 think it is a “Overweight”.
 0 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Kyndryl Holdings Inc. is expected to release its quarterly report on 11/30/2022.The EPS is expected to shrink by -15.20% this year
+Kyndryl Holdings Inc. is expected to release its quarterly report on 02/27/2023.The EPS is expected to shrink by -15.20% this year

 Kyndryl Holdings Inc. (KD) Top Institutional Holders